kstpr/Intern-training/B3_ListsIntro.md

 2. Open the wikipedia article about the selected planet in external app (chrome or wikipedia).
 3. Open the wikipedia article in a webview (described below) in your app.

-For opening the different variants of the details screen you need to know abouth [implicit/explicit intents](https://developer.android.com/guide/components/intents-filters.html)
+For opening the different variants of the details screen you need to know about [implicit/explicit intents](https://developer.android.com/guide/components/intents-filters.html)

 For opening a webpage in the webview you need to read the [WebView tutorial](https://developer.android.com/guide/webapps/webview.html).